Vidminas/vidminas.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Human-Computer Interaction
-  - Education
+  - Primary/Secondary/Tertiary Education
-  - Information Retrieval
+  - Information Seeking and Retrieval
+  - Information Interaction and Behaviour
   - Generative AI

 # Education to show in About widget